SoftTalents/Binance_Python_Exchange_Tester/README.md

 2. Choose an action
 3. Provide necessary details for the selected action

-## Deposit Functionality
+## Deposit and Withdrawal Functionality

+### Deposit

-The tool now supports direct deposits of BEP20 USDT from your wallet to your exchange account:
+The tool supports direct deposits of BEP20 USDT from your wallet to your exchange account:

 1. Set up your wallet details in the `.env` file:
    ```